Law Dissertation Topics

-A critical evaluation of racial discrimination laws in developed countries and how it impacts the workplace environment
+- A critical evaluation of racial discrimination laws in developed countries and how it impacts the workplace environment

-The field of law dissertation is vast and interrelated to so many other academic disciplines like civil engineering, construction, and even healthcare.
-That is why it is imperative to create a law dissertation topic that is articular, sound, and actually solves a practical problem that may be rampant in the field.
+The field of law dissertation is vast and interrelated to many other academic disciplines like civil engineering, construction, and even healthcare.
+That is why it is imperative to create a law dissertation topic that is articular, sound, and solves a practical problem that may be rampant in the field.

-We can’t stress how important it is to develop a logical research topic; it is the basis of your entire research.
-There are several significant downfalls to getting your topic wrong; your supervisor may not be interested in working on it, the topic has no academic credit-ability, the research may not make logical sense, there is a possibility that the study is not viable.
+We can’t stress how important it is to develop a logical research topic based on your fundamental research.
+There are several significant downfalls to getting your case wrong; your supervisor may not be interested in working on it, the topic has no academic creditability, the research may not make logical sense, there is a possibility that the study is not viable.

-This impacts your time and efforts in writing your dissertation as you may end up in the cycle of rejection at the very initial stage of the dissertation.
+This impacts your time and efforts in writing your dissertation as you may end up in the cycle of rejection at the initial stage of the dissertation.
 That is why we recommend reviewing existing research to develop a topic, taking advice from your supervisor, and even asking for help in this particular stage of your dissertation.

-Therefore, it is recommended that when finalizing your dissertation topic, you read recently published literature in order to identify gaps in the research that you may help fill.
+Therefore, it is recommended that when finalising your dissertation topic, you read recently published literature to identify gaps in the research that you may help fill.

 How to Structure your Law Dissertation

-A well-structureddissertation can help studentsto achieve a high overall academic grade.
+A well-structured dissertation can help students to achieve a high overall academic grade.

-Findings and Analysis: Findings of the research are analysed in detail under the Findings and Analysis chapter.
+- Findings and Analysis: Findings of the research are analysed in detail under the Findings and Analysis chapter.
 All key findings/results are outlined in this chapter without interpreting the data or drawing any conclusions.
 It can be useful to include graphs, charts and tables to this chapter to identify meaningful trends and relationships.